Aman-Kumar778/PolyAdv_AmanFinal-module/README.md

-# MODULE 3 PROJECT
+# MODULE 3 PolyAddvance

-This program is a Module 3 Project program that demonstrates the basic syntax of the Circom programming language and Typescript.
-It is a hardhat-circom Project to generate zero-knowledge circuits, proofs, and solidity verifiers
+This program serves as a Module 3 Project, showcasing the fundamental syntax of the Circom programming language and TypeScript.
+It is a hardhat-circom project designed to generate zero-knowledge circuits, proofs, and Solidity verifiers.

 ## Description